Paranormal Papers

 Dr. Karl Shuker, well known in cryptozoological circles, has a theory that the Mongolian Death Worm may be a large species of amphisbaenian (a generally limbless, burrowing lizard that lives in warm climates).

 No confirmed sightings have been made, but there are many similarities between the various accounts.
-No photo of the creature has ever been taken, despite countless reports of encounters.
+Despite countless reports of encounters, no photo of the creature has ever been taken.

 Russian scientists are thought to have discovered a dead specimen in 1972, but this specimen disappeared and is rumored to be in the basement of a Russian museum.

-The creature has certainly generated a great deal of interest and speculation over the course of time, with the National Geographic Channel even commissioning a series about it.
+The creature has certainly generated a great deal of interest and speculation over time, with the National Geographic Channel even commissioning a series about it.

 One of Ivan Mackerle’s guides told him a story about a geologist who was killed during a field trip many years previously.
 The geologist had been poking a metal rod into the sand when, suddenly, he dropped to the ground.

 His colleagues rushed over and found him dead.
-They then saw the sand begin to churn and an enormous, fat death worm burst out from the sand.
+They then saw the sand begin to churn, and an enormous, fat death worm burst out.

-Eyewitnesses tend to be reliable and include park rangers, a policeman, and a colonel in the Mongolian army.
+Eyewitnesses tend to be reliable, including park rangers, a police officer, and a colonel in the Mongolian army.
 A Mongolian prime minister also professed to believe in the creature.

 References

-karlshuker.blogspot.co.uk, “THE MONGOLIAN DEATH WORM – A SHOCKING SURPRISE IN THE GOBI?”, accessed October 09 2017,
+karlshuker.blogspot.co.uk, “THE MONGOLIAN DEATH WORM – A SHOCKING SURPRISE IN THE GOBI?” accessed October 9, 2017,